SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 # Value Category
 #Cpp_ValueCategory
 Value category is the qualification of an expression.
-That means <mark style="background: #ADCCFFA6;">int x;</mark> not has a value category.
-Value category qualify an expression like: <mark style="background: #ADCCFFA6;">x, 10, x+5, a[3], *ptr</mark>.
-There is no concept like value category of an declared variable.
-Date type and value category are different concepts. <mark style="background: #FFF3A3A6;">Value category describes which contexts is an expression can be used as legal and which situation is that expression be subjected to certain conversion operations</mark>.
-When we describe an expression's value category, we can determine the other tools of the language how reacts that expression and is there a syntax error or how to make inferences like similar situations.
+That means, "int x;" does not have a value category.
+Value category qualifies expressions like: "x, 10, x+5, a\[3], \*ptr".
+There is no concept like the value category of a declared variable.
+Data type and value category are different concepts.
+Value category describes which contexts an expression can be used as legal and which situation is that expression be subjected to certain conversion operations.
+When we describe an expression's value category, we can determine how the other tools of the language react to that expression and whether is there a syntax error or how to make inferences in similar situations.

-Value categorization is differs between C and C++ and this makes it more complex.
-In C, an expression can be a L value expression or can be an R value expression.
-L value means that the expression corresponds an object and has a area on memory and we can access that area.
-We can test that with address of operator.
-If we can use address operator on the expression than it is a L value reference, and in the other way it is a R value reference.
+Value categorization differs between C and C++ and this makes it more complex.
+In C, an expression can be an L-value expression or can be an R-value expression.
+L value means that the expression corresponds to an object and has an area on memory and we can access that area.
+We can test that with the address-of-operator.
+If we can use the address operator on the expression then it is an L-value reference, and in the other way, it is an R-value reference.

 But in C++, this is not that simple.
-Value category of an C expression may not be same as value category of C++.
-In modern C++, there are three value categories, and there are called <mark style="background: #BBFABBA6;">primary value categories</mark>.
+The value category of a C expression may not be the same as the value category of C++.
+In modern C++, there are three value categories, and they are called **primary value categories**.

 > Primary value categories are:
-> 1. <mark style="background: #BBFABBA6;">L value</mark>
+> 1. **L value**
-> 2. <mark style="background: #BBFABBA6;">PR value</mark>
+> 2. **PR value**
-> 3. <mark style="background: #BBFABBA6;">X value</mark>
+> 3. **X value**

-<mark style="background: #FFF3A3A6;">An expression can be belong to only one of the primary category in same time.</mark>.
+An expression can belong to only one of the primary categories at the same time.
 For example:
 ```cpp
 x // L value